-In an industry that continues to be competitive and fast-growing, it’s important for graduates to be aware of what Banking & Finance employers are looking for in graduate accountants.
-Graduates need to be able to show more than an accounting degree in a graduate job interview – whether you’re starting out as a Graduate Finance Assistant or Graduate FX Broker, there are several key skills and attributes that will set you apart from the rest.
+In an industry that continues to be both competitive and fast-growing, it’s becoming increasingly important for graduates to be aware of what Banking & Finance employers are looking for in Graduate Accountants.

 With the introduction of ‘Making Tax Digital’, you will also need to learn about the different processes on the relevant software to help your clients overcome any difficulties they have with uploading their information to an online system.

 3. Graduate Accountants need to be well-informed professionals

 Employers in the finance sector expect their graduate hires to be on the ball when it comes to the latest industry news.

 As a Graduate Accountant, you will need to be aware of any new legislation to ensure that each client’s accounts are as tax efficient as possible.